dwiepert/naip-w2v2/README.md

 Default run mode will also freeze the base W2V2 model and only finetune the classification head.
 This can be altered with `--freeze`.

 We also include the option to use a different hidden state output as the input to the classification head.
 This can be specified with `--layer` and must be an integer between 0 and `model.n_states` (or -1 to get the final layer).
 This works in the `W2V2ForSpeechClassification` class by getting a list of hidden states and indexing using the `layer` parameter.
+Additionally, you can add a shared dense layer prior to the classification head(s) by specifying  `--shared_dense` along with `--sd_bottleneck` to designate the output size for the shared dense layer.

+Classification head(s) can be implemented in the following manner:
+1. Specify `--clf_bottleneck` to designate output for initial linear layer
+2. Give `label_dims` as a list of dimensions or a single int.
+If given as a list, it will make a number of classifiers equal to the number of dimensions given, with each dimension indicating the output size of the classifier (e.g. [2, 1] will make a classifier with an output of (batch_size, 2) and one with an output of (batch_size, 1).
+The outputs then need to be stacked by columns to make one combined prediction).
+In order to do this in `run.py`, you must give a label_txt in the following format: split labels with a ',' to specify a group of features to be fed to one classifier; split with a new line '/n' to specify a new classifier.
+Note that `args.target_labels` should be a flat list of features, but `args.label_groups` should be a list of lists.

-Additionally, there are data augmentation transforms available for finetuning, such as time shift, speed tuning, adding noise, pitch shift, gain, stretching audio, and audio mixup.
+There are data augmentation transforms available for finetuning, such as time shift, speed tuning, adding noise, pitch shift, gain, stretching audio, and audio mixup.

 Finally, we added functionality to train an additional parameter to learn weights for the contribution of each hidden state to classification.
 The weights can be accessed with `model.weightsum`.
 This mode is triggered by setting `--weighted` to True.
 If initializing a model outside of the run function, it is still triggered with an argument called `weighted`.